aitournament/snake_web/book/src/game_rules.md

 One tick occurs every second of game play.
 There are 60,000 CPU cycles executed in each tick, for each snake.
 The programs of each snake are ran simultaneously, in lock-step with each other.
 A CPU cycle is roughly equal to a single WASM op-code being executed.

-The snake runtime is 100% deterministic.
+The snake WASM runtime is 100% deterministic.
 Replaying the same game with the same WebAssembly files, initial seed, and same version of snake will have the same result.
 This is useful to be able to re-play games.

 ## Moves